syncfusion-content/xamarin-docs/Xamarin/Diagram/Diagram.md

 {% endtabs %}

 ## SaveAsImage
-To save the output screen shot of the diagram control in image format using the [SaveAsImage](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SfDiagram.html#Syncfusion_SfDiagram_XForms_SfDiagram_SaveAsImage) method.
-It uses default format image.png File Name - it is generated automatically by using the Current Date and Time.Save the diagram in a Specific ImageFormat.The following code sample explains this.
+To save the output screen shot of the diagram control in image format, use the [SaveAsImage](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SfDiagram.html#Syncfusion_SfDiagram_XForms_SfDiagram_SaveAsImage) method.
+It uses the default format image.png File Name - it is generated automatically by using the Current Date and Time.Save the diagram in a Specific ImageFormat.The following code sample explains this.
 {% tabs %}
 {% highlight xml %}
 <synfusion:SfDiagram x:Name="diagram" Loaded="Diagram_Loaded">